-- Medical exemption: We consider a child exempt from the immunization requirements upon certification by a licensed physician that either such immunization would seriously endanger the child's health or life, or that the child has documentation of laboratory evidence of immunity to the disease.
+- Medical exemption: A child will be considered exempt from the immunization requirements upon certification by a licensed physician that either such immunization would seriously endanger the child's health or life or that the child has documentation of disease or laboratory evidence of immunity to the disease.
 A medical immunization exemption card, signed by a physician, must be on file with the school immunization health record.
-The medical immunization exemption card does not need to be renewed annually. - Religious exemption: A child will be considered exempt from immunization requirements if a parent/guardian objects on the basis the immunization violates their religious belief.
+The medical immunization exemption card does not need to be renewed annually. - Religious exemption: A child will be considered exempt from immunization requirements if a parent/guardian objects on the basis the immunization violates his/her religious belief.
 All exemption cards must be obtained and processed through the Platte County or the Kansas City health departments.
 The religious immunization exemption card does not need to be renewed annually. - Missouri Department of Health and Senior Services guidelines are used in determining the length of time a child should be absent for specific diseases (e.g. chicken pox).
-In compliance with state laws, unimmunized students may be excluded from school during a disease outbreak.
+In compliance with state laws, students not fully immunized may be excluded from school during a disease outbreak.